ml4ai/delphi/README.md

     probability distributions attached to the edges.
 - `variables.csv`: This CSV file contains the names and initial values of the components of the latent state of the DBN, corresponding to the factors in the CAG and their partial derivatives with respect to time.
+This is set with some default values which can be edited prior to the execution of the model.

 ```csv